 such unlikely companions.
 They are cases

-of musculoskeletal diseases and spinal disorders that are correlated with poorer quality of life
+of musculoskeletal diseases and spinal disorders that are linked to poorer quality of life

 for older folks.
 Problems like low back pain, lumbar